 3D printing is the process of creating three-dimensional objects from a digital file by adding multiple layers of a material to a single structure.
 In the healthcare world, it’s used to create custom guides, templates, implants and prostheses.
 For example, surgeons can use 3D-printed models produced from patient imaging to clarify treatment decisions and practice interventions before surgery.
 These anatomical models are also used in patient education—to help patients understand their condition and treatment—and in training medical students and residents.

 Now, 3D printing is being used to furnish supplies for COVID-19 care.
-“3D printing has provided a rapid response to the changing environment,” says Sarah Michel, MBA, BSN, RN, NE-BC, Director of Research & Clinical Engagement at HealthTrust.
+“3D printing has provided a rapid response to the changing environment,” says Sarah Michel, MBA, BSN, RN, NE-BC, former Director of Research & Clinical Engagement at HealthTrust.

 When ventilators were in short supply at the height of the pandemic, one 3D-printer manufacturer obtained an emergency use authorization (EUA) from the Food and Drug Administration (FDA) for a 3D printed adapter, which turned BiPAP machines into ventilators.
 And when faced with a dwindling supply of nasopharyngeal swabs for use in COVID-19 testing, some healthcare facilities were able to use 3D printing to meet that demand.

 Historically, most 3D printing has been outsourced, but now technology has advanced enough that in-house printing is a viable option for many hospitals.
 This allows for a faster turnaround time, immediate customization and—after an initial investment—a decreased individual case cost.

 But because point-of-care 3D printing (done in-house at the hospital and not marketed to customers) can be done without FDA approval, there are sterilization and quality issues to mitigate.